MobileDevStar/HumanDetection_Android/README.md

 # HumanDetection_Android
-This is the app to detect human.
+This is the app to detect human by OpenCV.